Cross-border teleworking

 If you are employed in the Netherlands but you telework temporarily from another EU /EEA Member State or Switzerland, in most cases you will remain covered by the Dutch social insurance system as long as you telework full-time from the other Member State, and you do this for a period of less than 24 months.

-You can apply for an A1 certificate on the page ‘International posting’.
+You can apply for an A1 certificate on this website.

 You are employed in the Netherlands but you do part of your work by teleworking from the country where you live